mlepinski/CS347/assignment1/connect4.md

 ## Submission

 Please submit this assignment on Moodle.
-Both you and your partner should submit identical files.
-Please put a comment at the top of your code file(s) including the names of both partners.
-(If you have a team of three, include all three names in the comment.)
+Everyone on your team should submit identical files.
+You MUST put a comment at the top of your code file(s) with the names of everyone on your team.